 Tom has taught computer graphics applications at the New School/Parsons for over twenty years.
 Over the years, he has evolved a teaching style that is strongly hands-on, exploratory, thoughtful and fun.
-He has been a trainer, designer, published author and illustrator, beta-tester, researcher and manager.
+He has been a senior trainer, designer, published author and illustrator, beta-tester, researcher, project manager and Unit Director.
 For many years, Tom designed and developed health educational and promotional materials for the NYC Department of Health and Mental Hygiene.
 He also teaches at NYU's School of Professional Studies (NYU-SPS).

 Tom’s academic background includes an MPA (from Princeton) and a BA (from Yale).
 He learned his computer graphic skills from coursework at SVA and the New School, Adobe seminars, conferences, many years teaching and training, and on-the-job learning and self-study.

 Association of Princeton Graduate Alumni (APGA); Woodrow Wilson School Alumni Association; Yale Alumni Association of New York; Phi Beta Kappa; World Science Festival; Planetary Society.

 Melissa on Parade, Bradbury Press (children’s book I wrote and illustrated).
 This book grew out of a Parsons course I took, taught by Maurice Sendak.